datacarpentry/sql-socialsci/_episodes/02-Using_DB_Browser.md

 The second pane has the tabular results, and the bottom pane has a message indicating how many rows were returned, how long it took and a copy of the SQL statement that was executed.

 To the right of the bottom pane is a single button which will provideyou with options about what you can do with the output.
 This includes saving it to a csv file.

+## Creating a database

+As well as opening (connecting) to existing databases it is also possible to create new SQLite databases and tables using DB Browser.
+To create a database click the New Database button from the main toolbar (also available from the File menu).
+You will initially be asked for a name for the database and where you want to save it.
+It is saved as a single file.
+You can choose your own extension but 'sqlite' is recommended.
+If you do not provide a default, then a '.db' extension will be used.
+Although the new database is empty, in that there are no tables in it, the .sqlite file itself is not empty.

+Once you have saved the databae file the Create Table wizard will open allowing you to create a table.
+You can cancel this as we will be going through the create table process in a later episode.